Depression in Children

 What is depression?

-Depression is a medical condition that causes your child to feel sad, hopeless, or irritable.
-Depression may cause your child to lose interest in things he used to enjoy.
-He may also be angry, do poorly in school, isolate himself, or complain about pain.
-These feelings can interfere with your child's daily life.
+Depression is a medical condition that causes your child to feel sad or hopeless.
+These feelings do not go away.
+Depression may cause your child to lose interest in things he or she used to enjoy.
+These feelings may interfere with his or her daily life.
+He or she may also be angry, do poorly in school, become isolated, or have pain.

-What causes or increases the risk for depression?
+What causes or increases my child's risk for depression?

 Depression may be caused by changes in the brain chemicals that affect your child's mood.
-Your child's risk of depression may be higher if he has any of the following:
+Your child's risk for depression may be higher if he or she has any of the following: